hsf-training/analysis-essentials/advanced-python/README.md

 The sPlot - or sWeights - technique is introduced; a technique to statistically subtract the background events in a variable.
 The technique as well as the library to do it is demonstrated.

+## Scikit-HEP

+Many libraries that are seen in this tutorial are part of Scikit-HEP, the HEP Python ecosystem.
+Not all packages have been used though and in tutorial 70, a few smaller ones are presented to give an idea of what is available.

 ```eval_rst
 .. toctree::
     :maxdepth: 3